-- 3.12 Heating oil produces approximately 25% higher carbon emissions than natural gas (see Energy South2East Local Energy Strategy (2019)), which means that emissions from these off-gas homes are also very high.
-In addition, these homes tend to have poor energy efficiency, because for example, they are of solid wall construction or have low levels of insulation, and so use more energy to heat compared to a more energy efficient home.
-Connecting these homes to the gas grid is one of the priorities in Energy South2East Local Energy Strategy under the low carbon heating theme, and work is already underway by Southern Gas Networks to target these premises to get them onto the gas grid. - 3.13 Energy Performance Certificates for homes (EPCs) are used to show the energy efficiency of domestic buildings.
-They give a rating of A to G, with A being the most energy efficient and G being the least energy efficient. - 3.14 Within Kent and Medway, 71% of homes had an Energy Performance Certificate issued between 2008 and 2018 (see MHCLG live tables on energy performance of buildings).
-As shown in Figure 9,583 homes are Arated (0.1% of all homes with an EPC) and 7,929 homes are G-rated (1.4%).
-The most common EPC rating is D, at 212,022 homes (39%).
+- 3.11 Heating oil produces approximately 25% higher carbon emissions than natural gas (see Energy South2East Local Energy Strategy (2019), which means that emissions from these off-gas homes are also very high.
+In addition, these homes tend to have poor energy efficiency due to reasons such as being of solid wall construction or having low levels of insulation, and so they use more energy to heat compared to a more energy efficient home. - 3.12 Energy Performance Certificates for homes (EPCs) are used to show the energy efficiency of domestic buildings.
+They give a rating of A to G, with A being the most energy efficient and G being the least energy efficient. - 3.13 Within Kent and Medway, 71% of homes had an Energy Performance Certificate issued between 2008 and 2018 (see MHCLG live tables on energy performance of buildings).
+Of these, 9,583 homes were A-rated (0.1% of all homes with an EPC) and 7,929 homes were G-rated (1.4%).
+The most common EPC rating was D, at 212,022 homes (39%).